 Edson Stroll (1929-2011)

 Handsome Edson Stroll's first starring role was as Prince Charming in the 1961 comedy Snow White and the Three Stooges.
 He's better known for his role on the TV sit-com McHale's Navy (1962-1966).
 For years Stroll was a voice-over artist for dozens of projects.
 He passed away in 2011 at the age of 82.

-Australian Rod Taylor has made his mark in a number of films from the 1950s to today; his best known titles are The Time Machine, The Glass Bottom Boat, and of course, The Birds.
+Australian Rod Taylor made his mark in a number of films from the 1950s onward.
+His best known titles are The Time Machine (1960), The Glass Bottom Boat (1966), and of course, The Birds (1963).
 Taylor also acted in a sword and sandal film in the early 1960s, Colossus and the Amazon Women with Ed Fury.

 Richard Todd (1919-2009)

 Ireland-born Richard Todd made a number of British and American-produced films in the 1950s and 1960s.
 His film career began to ebb in the early 1960s, and Todd found himself in low-budget productions.
 Todd passed away in 2009 at the age of 90.

 While most people remember Lyle Waggoner from his television work on such series as The Carol Burnett Show and Wonder Woman, he made several low-budget pictures in the 1960s, including Catalina Caper (1967; with Tommy Kirk) and Swamp Country (1966).
 Today, Waggoner tends to his business interests and is retired from acting.
 He has been married to wife Sharon since 1960.

 beefcake film now showingWatch Steve Reeves in the 1961 film The White Warrior